Table Batch Reads and Writes¶

 Databricks Delta supports creating tables in the metastore using standard DDL:

 CREATE TABLE events ( date DATE, eventId STRING, eventType STRING, data STRING) USING DELTA PARTITIONED BY (date) LOCATION '/delta/events'

 When you create a table in the metastore using Databricks Delta, it creates a symlink-like pointer in the metastore to the transaction log and data that are stored on DBFS.
 This pointer makes it easier for other users to discover and refer to the data without having to worry about exactly where it is stored.
 However, the metastore is not the source of truth about what is valid in the table - that responsibility stays with Databricks Delta.

 LOCATION that already contains data stored using Databricks Delta, Databricks Delta does the following:

 If you specify only the table name and location, for example:

 CREATE TABLE events USING DELTA LOCATION '/delta/events'

 the table in the Hive metastore automatically inherits the schema, partitioning, and table properties of the existing data.
 This functionality can be used to “import” data into the metastore.

 If you specify any configuration (schema, partitioning, or table properties), Databricks Delta verifies that the specification exactly matches the configuration of the existing data.

-If you want to control the location of the table, you also specify the
+To control the location of the table, you can optionally specify the

 LOCATION as a path on DBFS.